 Rust and mustard colored shavings were all over the floor and walls, and anywhere else a ten foot long, razor-thin piece of pen-making material could accumulate.
-There was no dust (I keep my tools sharp), but inside my shop, it looked like a red and yellow piñata filled with other smaller red and yellow piñatas had been obliterated by an ornery child with a strong arm and a temper.
+There was no dust (I keep my tools sharp), but inside my shop, it looked like a red and yellow piñata filled with other smaller red and yellow piñatas had been obliterated by an ornery child.

 I had a wide, soft broom specifically for moments like this.
-It’s about 6 feet long, with a big, round ash handle, it’s the perfect size for any job that you know isn’t small.
+It’s about 6 feet long, with a big, round ash handle; the perfect size for any job that you know isn’t small.